-(a) Residents who invite guests to the residence assume complete responsibility for their actions and conduct while they are on the premises.
-Any loss, damage, or violation of residence policy by a guest is the responsibility of the resident(s) hosting them.

-- (b) Residents must sign in guests at the residence front desk prior to entering the building.
+- (a) Residents who invite guests to the residence assume complete responsibility for their actions and conduct while they are on the premises.
+Any loss, damage, or violation of residence policy by a guest is the responsibility of the resident(s) hosting them. - (b) Residents must sign in guests at the residence front desk prior to entering the building.
 Guests are required to provide a piece of valid photo identification before being signed in.
 Guests who are unable to provide such identification will be refused entry to the building. - (c) Guests should remain in the presence of their host at all times.
-It remains the responsibility of all members of the residence community to notify residence staff should there be any concerns with guests. - (d) Residence staff may, at any time, choose to refuse entry to a guest and/or request that they leave residence property immediately. - (e) Residents may only host four (4) guests at any time. - (f) Guests are not to be left unaccompanied in the residence at any time. - (g) Residents may host overnight guests in residence for up to three (3) consecutive nights and for no more than six (6) nights per month.
-Overnight guests may be prohibited during certain periods of the year. - (h) Guests are not permitted to sleep in any of the building's common rooms or amenity spaces.
+It remains the responsibility of all members of the residence community to notify residence staff should there be any concerns with guests.

+- (d) Residence staff may, at any time, choose to refuse entry to a guest and/or request that they leave residence property immediately. - (e) Residents may only host 4 guests during "Quiet Hours". - (f) Guests are not to be left unaccompanied in the residence at any time. - (g) Residents may host overnight guests in residence for up to three (3) consecutive nights and for no more than six (6) nights per month. - (h) Guests are not permitted to sleep in any of the building's common rooms or amenity spaces.